PROXX13/PROXX13/README.md

-my DNI is very short and simplistic, otherwise i don't care for what you do in your freetime or like as an interest/hobby/whatever. i am an adult as i've stated, and honestly don't have time to argue over silly fandom business anymore, unless it's honest to god for love of the game on the 18+ servers...i enjoy a bit of light ragebaiting from time to time all in good fun. i never do it with the intention to hate or harass. we are all people, after all.
+my DNI is very short and simplistic, otherwise i don't care for what you do in your freetime or like as an interest/hobby/whatever. i am an adult as i've stated, and honestly don't have time to argue over silly fandom business anymore, unless it's honest to god for love of the game on the 18+ servers...i enjoy a bit of light ragebaiting from time to time, though all in good fun. i never do it with the intention to hate or harass. we are all people, after all.

 anyway...do not interact if you are...